loniimi/demo-two/README.md

-# demo-two
+# demo two
-Example of GH repo starting on default side with new branch
+Example of GH repo starting or remote side with new branch name

+Update readme file